 - Just made a mistake (hey we are all human)

-The impact of a bad hire is not always understood in real response, but it has a powerful sway on the bottom line.
+The impact of a bad hire is not always fully understood, but it has a very powerful effect on the business.
 According to The Society of Human Resources Management and a Harris Interactive poll, the cost of a bad hire can be up to $50,000.
 Avoiding this brings more money to the table for retaining talent, growing the organization, and creating a better environment.